rstrategist/rust-cli-utils/lab.md

 - Use the `std::fs` module to read files and directories

 **Steps:**

-For an easy setup with all dependencies installed and a pre-configured Rust and Cargo, [open the repository with Codespaces](https://codespaces.new/alfredodeza/rust-cli-example?quickstart=1)

-Alternate setup: Create a new repository in your account for your Rust project.
-Use this link to [create it in one step](https://github.com/alfredodeza/rust-template/generate).

 1. Use the Clap framework to parse command line arguments.
 Use the [simple example in this repository](./examples/simple/src/main.rs) as a reference
 1. Use the `std::fs` module to read files.
 For example: